sigpwned/fundamentals-of-software-optimization/README.md

 ## Modules

-This main branch contains only one module, `fospa-workload`, which is dedicated to the workload to be optimized in this blog series.
+This main branch contains only one module, `fospa-sut`, which is dedicated to the system under test (SUT) to be optimized in this blog series.
 Other branches contain additional modules to effect the optimization.

 ## Branches